crccheck/couchdb-funsize/README.md

 Intro
 =====
-couchdb-funsize is a simple python script takes a couchdb database and samples it to make a smaller database.
+couchdb-funsize is a simple python script that takes a couchdb database and samples it to make a smaller database.
 This is useful if you're trying to test views and you're spending more time browsing YouTube while your views rebuild instead of working.
 It is designed to be run from the command line.
 If this script is